Inflectra/spira-documentation/docs/IDE_Integration/Visual Studio Code.md

 Hit return to begin the Spira authentication process.
 You should see an input box that asks you to type the base URL of your Spira service.
-This should access the \'root\' directory of your Spira, not including the ending slash.
+This should access the 'root' directory of your Spira, not including the ending slash.
 An example is provided below:
 ![Spira
 URL](img/Visual_Studio_Code_43.png)